configwizard/neo-docs/content/examples/containers.md

 ## Questions about containers

 * if you delete a container what happens to all the objects within a container
-* using multisig wallets, could two or more people share ownership of a container
+* using multisig wallets, could two or more people share ownership of a container - no.
-* status - what information do I receive from a status?
+* status - what information do I receive from a status - error on failure.